Strong $F$-regularity and the Uniform Symbolic Topology Property: Introduction

 Outline of theorem development: \begin{itemize} \item Radical ideals of a non-singular ring essentially of finite type over $\CC$, \cite{ELS}. \item All ideals of a non-singular ring containing a field, \cite{HHComparison}. \item Radical ideals of an excellent non-singular ring of mixed characteristic, \cite{MaSchwedeSymbolic}. \item All ideals of a non-singular ring of mixed characteristic, \cite{MurayamaSymbolic}. \end{itemize} \end{theorem}

-Proof methodology that non-singular rings exhibit the above uniform comparison between the symbolic and ordinary powers of ideals have had transformative effects, requiring wide-reaching developments in multiplier and test ideal theory, closure operations, perfectoid geometry, and the construction of big Cohen-Macaulay algebras in rings of all characteristics; see \cite{HHAnnals, HaraYoshida, TakagiYoshida, Dietz, RG, MaSchwedeSymbolic, BhattCM, HaconLamarcheSchwede, MurayamaSymbolic}.
+Proof methodology that non-singular rings exhibit the above uniform comparison between the symbolic and ordinary powers of ideals have had transformative effects, requiring wide-reaching developments in multiplier and test ideal theory, closure operations, perfectoid geometry, and the construction of big Cohen-Macaulay algebras in rings of all characteristics; see \cite{HHAnnals, HaraYoshida, HaraTestIdeals, TakagiYoshida, Dietz, RG, MaSchwedeSymbolic, BhattCM, HaconLamarcheSchwede, MurayamaSymbolic}.
 In addition to completing the uniform comparison of ordinary and symbolic powers of all ideals in all regular rings, Murayama’s article \cite{MurayamaSymbolic} provides an excellent exposition of the connection of topics surrounding the comparison between symbolic and ordinary powers of ideals in regular rings.

-With limited exception, singularities do not enjoy the same comparisons of ordinary and symbolic powers of ideals.
-To account for the presence of singularities, we say that a ring $R$ enjoys the \emph{Uniform Symbolic Topology Property} if there exists a constant $C$ so that for all $I\subseteq R$ and $n\in\NN$, if $h$ is the largest height of an associated prime of $I$, then $I^{(Chn)}\subseteq I^n$. \footnote{If $R$ has finite Krull dimension, then $R$ enjoys the Uniform Symbolic Topology Property if and only if there exists a constant $C$ so that for all ideals $I\subseteq R$ and $n\in\NN$, $I^{(Cn)}\subseteq I^n$.}
+With limited exception, singularities do not enjoy the same comparisons of ordinary and symbolic powers of ideals.\footnote{A notable exception of a singularity class are diagonally $F$-regular rings, see \cite{DiagonallyFRegular}.} To account for the presence of singularities, we say that a ring $R$ enjoys the \emph{Uniform Symbolic Topology Property} if there exists a constant $C$ so that for all $I\subseteq R$ and $n\in\NN$, if $h$ is the largest height of an associated prime of $I$, then $I^{(Chn)}\subseteq I^n$. \footnote{If $R$ has finite Krull dimension, then $R$ enjoys the Uniform Symbolic Topology Property if and only if there exists a constant $C$ so that for all ideals $I\subseteq R$ and $n\in\NN$, $I^{(Cn)}\subseteq I^n$.}

 \begin{question}[Uniform Symbolic Topology Problem] What classes of rings enjoy the Uniform Symbolic Topology Property? \end{question}